August 1, 1776

 In a stunning move, American colonies in July declared independence from Great Britain, claiming they no longer are part of the strongest and wealthiest nation on the planet.

 Experts overwhelmingly agreed that the decision is destined for failure, and they warned that the colonies are too small and too weak and unable to take care of themselves.

 A group of representatives from the colonies signed the declaration and itemized controversial and disputed grievances against the King George III.
 Experts claim that the grievances are baseless and that the king has actually been a great provider and protector for the colonies.

 “The Colonies are trying to say they have rights apart from the King, but that is not something that has successfully been tried before,” said a University of Oxford professor.
 “It is impossible for them to govern themselves.
 They do not understand the basics of governance.”

 Several of the representatives live in rural areas far away from educational establishments.
 The proclaimed general of the militia, George Washington, does not have a college degree and lost crucial battles in the French and Indian War.
 He also was responsible for the killing of French Canadian military officer Joseph Coulon de Villiers, Sieur de Jumonville.

 Despite the provision from the king and Great Britain, the colonies chose to take several steps to show their displeasure.
-Among the most famous was their deliberate plan to destroy tea from the East Indian Company.
+Among the most notable was their deliberate plan to destroy tea from the East India Company.

 “We issued a small tax for their good,” said King George III.
 “And they rejected it completely.
 We have taken care of the colonies.
 They are unable to rule themselves and need our steady hand to move forward.”